NERvGear/NERvHub/object/README.md

 /// An extra string specified in \a str parameter will also be printed in a new line.
 ///
 ```
-(Optional) Start your detailed description for a object here.
+(Optional) Start your detailed description for an object here.
 Ends with an empty line.
 ```
 /// \note